dib-lab/2020-paper-sourmash-gather/manuscript.md

-In turn, this means that limitations of our current implementation, such as insensitivity to small genomes when $s$ is approximately the same as the genome size, are not intrinsic to the minimum set cover approach.
+In turn, this means that limitations of our current implementation, such as insensitivity to small genomes when $s$ is approximately the same as the genome size, may be readily solvable with other sketch types.

-There are many other opportunities for improving on the initial explorations above.
+There are other opportunities for improving on these initial explorations.
-The availability of abundance counts for each element in the _Scaled MinHash_ is not well explored, since the process of _removing elements_ from the query doesn't account for them (the element is removed even if the count is much higher than the count in the match).
+The availability of abundance counts for each element in the _Scaled MinHash_ is not well explored, since the process of _removing elements_ from the query does not use them .
 <!-- David comment: could use a compressive sensing approach here:
 $ min \norm{x}^2_1 + \lambda \norm{Ax - y}^2_2, x \ge 0$
 Y_i = count of hash i in sample